jquintus/jquintus.github.io/_posts/2023/blank/2023-07-05-Solving-a-5x5-Rubix-Cube.md

 In the diagrams above I use the following conventions.

 * The 🔲 square is used to denote a square we don't care about
+* The ⚪ is just a spacer.
+It means nothing and is only there so everything else lines up.
-* The | is used to denote the side edge of the cube.
-Something to the left of a | is on a different face than the square to the right of it.
+* The `|` is used to denote the side edge of the cube.
+Something to the left of a `|` is on a different face than the square to the right of it.
 * The — is used to denote the top edge of the cube.
 Something above the — is on a different face than the square below it.

 ## Note on notation